fbpx

 Bathing suit

-Chances are you will be going to the Blue Lagoon during your time in Iceland, like we do, and in addition, you’ll also want to check out the many other thermal spas and heated outdoor pools at hotels.
+Chances are you will be going to the Blue Lagoon during your time in Iceland, like we do, and you’ll need a bright bikini or a swimming suit.
+In addition, you’ll also want to check out the many other thermal spas and heated outdoor pools at hotels.

 We stay at ION Adventure Hotel, which has an outdoor heated pool that is simply divine, and at Foss Glacier Lagoon which has outdoor thermal tubs with views over the incredible landscapes around, so don’t forget your bathing suit!

-If you are booking the premium package at the Blue Lagoon (like we are), you will be given sleepers and bathrobes.
+If you are booking the premium package at the Blue Lagoon (like we are), you will be given a bathrobe.
 Otherwise, bring your own towel.

 Other items you should pack for Iceland